makenna-avakian/recycling-contamination-poc/Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md

 ## Future Enhancements

-### 1. External AI APIs
+### 1. External AI/LLM APIs

-Integrate with OpenAI, Anthropic, or other AI services:
+Integrate with OpenAI, Anthropic, or other AI/LLM services for natural language insights:

 ```typescript
 import OpenAI from 'openai';